Automatic Email Processor - process emails automatically

 • extract or print certain or all files from ZIP files

-• monitor an unlimited number of Outlook folders
+• monitor an unlimited number of email accounts and folders (IMAP, POP3, Microsoft 365)

 • create custom rules for different tasks